Fungus Gnats in Coleus Soil

 - 1

-Switch to checking the top inch with a finger before every watering instead of watering coleus on autopilot — because this plant wilts dramatically and recovers just as fast, it's easy to overcorrect into a permanently soggy topsoil habit that gnats exploit.
+Switch to checking the top inch with a finger before every watering instead of watering coleus on autopilot, since it's easy to overcorrect into a permanently soggy topsoil habit that gnats readily exploit given how dramatically this plant droops when even slightly dry.

 - 2

-Cut the potting mix with 20-30% perlite at the next repotting if the plant is still in a dense, moisture-holding blend — coleus tolerates this leaner mix fine as long as watering frequency goes up slightly to compensate, and the drier surface layer breaks the larval habitat.
+Cut the potting mix with 20 to 30 percent perlite at the next repotting if the plant is still in a dense, moisture-holding blend, adjusting watering frequency upward slightly to compensate, since the drier surface layer that results breaks the larval habitat directly.

 - 3

-Place yellow sticky cards among the stems near the soil line; coleus's bushy top growth means traps tucked close to the surface catch more adults than ones set at pot rim height.
+Place yellow sticky cards among the stems close to the soil line, since coleus's bushy top growth means traps tucked near the surface catch more adults than ones set at pot-rim height alone.

 - 4

-Water a diluted Bacillus thuringiensis israelensis (BTI) solution into the soil on the next watering the plant genuinely needs, then repeat on the following one or two waterings rather than a fixed weekly schedule, since coleus's frequent watering rhythm naturally delivers repeat doses.
+Water a diluted Bacillus thuringiensis israelensis solution into the soil on the next watering the plant genuinely needs, then repeat on the following one or two waterings rather than sticking to a fixed weekly schedule, since this plant's frequent watering rhythm naturally delivers repeat doses on its own.

 - 5

-Move the pot to a spot with slightly better airflow and morning light if it's tucked in a low-light corner — coleus grown too shaded uses water more slowly, which keeps the topsoil damp longer than the plant's moisture needs alone would explain.
+Move the pot to a spot with slightly better airflow and morning light if it's tucked in a low-light corner, since a shaded coleus uses water more slowly and keeps the topsoil damp longer than its moisture needs alone would explain.

 Prevention

-- Give the plant enough light that it's actually using the water it's given, not just sitting in damp soil
+- Give the plant enough light that it's actually using the water it's given rather than just sitting in damp soil

-- Inspect any new nursery pots or bagged soil before they go near established coleus
+- Inspect any new nursery pots, bagged soil, or rooted cuttings before they go near an established coleus collection

 Quick Summary